The Critical Differences: Qualitative vs. Quantitative Analysis

 Validity and Reliability

-This is not to say all Quantitative analysis is reliable and valid; the validity and reliability depends on the instruments used, what it’s measuring and the skill of the analyst in statistical techniques.
+This is not to say all Quantitative analysis is reliable and valid; the validity and reliability depend on the instruments used, what it’s measuring, and the skill of the analyst in statistical techniques.

 Qualitative data is great to explore your respondents’ perception and to uncover hidden reasons why your customers are happy or unhappy with your products.
 Whatever the reason may be, you need to remind yourself of what you’re trying to achieve with the data that you have.